Get Legal Representation

 Work with Your Interpreter

-• When meeting with your legal representative
+• During meeting with your legal representative

 • During interviews with IRCC or CBSA